ava-labs/hypersdk/docs/tutorials/morpheusvm/5_cli.md

 ## Interacting with MorpheusVM

-As a sanity test, let's first check that we can interact with our running VM - to do this, run the following command:
+As a sanity test, let's first check that we can interact with our running VM by running the following:

 ```bash
 ./hypersdk-cli ping